-Dale Bradley began producing television programmes with his brother Grant in the 80s, before making his big-screen directing debut with Gallipoli tale Chunuk Bair.
-He went on to direct another five feature-length productions in New Zealand, and has had producing roles on dozens more.
+Dale Bradley began producing television programmes with his brother Grant in the 80s, before making his big screen directing debut with Gallipoli tale Chunuk Bair.
+He has gone on to direct another six feature-length productions, alongside producing roles on dozens more.

 These days Dale is Head of Creative and Production at company Aristos Films (formerly Limelight International), with his brother commanding finance and marketing.
-The two develop and finance screen projects from offices in Brisbane, Auckland and the United Kingdom.
+The two develop and finance screen projects from offices in Auckland and London.

-His first screen project came about after successfully pitching a documentary idea to TVNZ’s Rod Cornelius.
-The result was half-hour documentary Defeated Enemy, about preparations for death.
-By the mid 80s the brothers were producing a number of television shows, including kidult adventure Hotshotz, which sold to 25 territories, and the big-budget Sir Edmund Hillary's World of Adventure, which screened on America’s Discovery Channel
+His first screen project resulted from successfully pitching a documentary idea to TVNZ executive Rod Cornelius.
+Half-hour documentary Defeated Enemy was about preparations for death.
+By the mid 80s the brothers were producing a number of television shows, including kidult adventure Hotshotz, which sold to 25 territories, and Sir Edmund Hillary's World of Adventure, which screened on America’s Discovery Channel.

 In 1990 Dale wrote and directed Nikki: A Young Champion for TV3.
 The documentary followed Nikki Jenkins to a gymnastics competition in Moscow, soon after winning a Commonwealth Gold Medal.

 In 1990 the Bradleys launched Daybreak Pictures (aka Daybreak Pacific).
-Though the company would make its share of corporate videos and commercials, features and feature-length projects soon became its raison d’être.
+Though the company made its share of corporate videos and commercials, features and feature-length dramas soon became its raison d’être.

-Later Daybreak won funding for the hour-long Repeat Performance from a distributor in Minneapolis.
-Though a rare film directed by Dale to have a strongly religious theme, in other ways Repeat Performance set the tone for future productions: films unashamedly commercial in bent, developed for specific markets and audiences, with the scripts developed in cooperation with the companies who were selling each film.
+Later Daybreak won funding for the hour-long Repeat Performance, from a distributor in Minneapolis.
+Although a rare film directed by Dale to have a strongly religious theme, in other ways Repeat Performance set the tone for future productions: films unashamedly commercial in bent, developed for specific markets and audiences, with the scripts developed in cooperation with the companies selling each film.

 As well as directing each title, Bradley wrote the scripts for Lost Valley, Wild Blue and TV movie Terror Peak.
-Two were action adventures featuring American protagonists caught up in drama in New Zealand; Wild Blue was a romance, with Kiwi actor Nicola Murphy (Magik and Rose) playing a solo mother falling for a visiting American topdressing pilot (Beverly Hills Cop’s Judge Reinhold).
+Two were action adventures featuring American protagonists in New Zealand; Wild Blue was a romance, with Kiwi actor Nicola Murphy (Magik and Rose) playing a solo mother falling for a visiting American topdressing pilot (Beverly Hills Cop’s Judge Reinhold).

-Perhaps the most ambitious film Bradley directed in this period was Kids World (2001), one of a number of Daybreak films aimed at a younger audience.
-Set in a universe in which children find a way to make their parents disappear, the film’s juvenile-dominated cast includes an award-winning performance by Kiwi Olivia Tennet (Shortland Street).
+Perhaps the most ambitious film Bradley directed in this period was Kids World (2001), one of a number of Daybreak projects aimed at a younger audience.
+The movie is set in a universe in which children find a way to make their parents disappear;the juvenile-heavy cast includes an award-winning performance by Kiwi Olivia Tennet (Shortland Street).

-Since 2003 Dale Bradley has done less directing, instead concentrating largely on developing and producing.
-In 2008 the Bradleys relaunched themselves in Queensland Australia.
-Their busy slate of films ranges across many budgets, and includes Absolute Deception, with Cuba Gooding Jr starring as an FBI agent down under, and Dale Bradley-directed thriller at sea, Undertow.
-The Bradleys were also part of the multi-national producing team on globetrotting romance The Lovers.
-Directed by Roland Joffe (The Killing Fields) and shot under the title Singularity, the time travel tale features Josh Hartnett and Simone Kessell.
+Since 2003 Dale Bradley has concentrating largely on developing and producing, while his brother looks after finance and marketing.
+In 2008 the Bradleys relaunched themselves in Queensland.
+Their slate of films ranges across many budgets, and includes Absolute Deception, with Cuba Gooding Jr as an FBI agent downunder, and Dale Bradley's thriller at sea, Undertow.
+The brothers were also part of the multinational team producing globetrotting romance The Lovers.
+Directed by Roland Joffé (The Killing Fields) and shot under the title Singularity, the time travel tale includes Josh Hartnett and Kiwi Simone Kessell in its cast.

 ‘Repeat performances’ (Interview with Grant Bradley) Onfilm, September 1998, page 13